Language Server: Service Onboarding and Workflow Guide¶

 2. Create the Endpoint¶

-- What: Define the API endpoint for the synchronous task
+- What: Define the API endpoint for the single task

 - Where: